tonydyb/wercker-aws-ecs/README.md

 * `task-definition-name` (required): The name of the task definition
 * `task-definition-file` (required): The file containing the task definition

 ## In service mode:

+#### Step [Checking ECS Service](http://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DescribeServices.html) (Skipped in task only mode)

+This step check a previously created ECS service exists.
+The service MUST be created before using this step.

+The following configuration allows to setup this step :

+* `service-name` (optional): The name of the service to deploy

 #### Step [Update ECS Service](http://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_UpdateService.html)